‘Fascist’ is a Harris closing argument against Trump. Will the label stick?

 But there’s another way to look at the question.
 Views of Mr. Trump as a “strongman” – like the leaders of other major global powers, including Russia and China – are also prevalent, and could actually help him get elected to another term as president.

 A June Washington Post poll in six key states found that more than half of voters “classified as likely to decide the presidential election” said threats to democracy were extremely important to their vote.
-And of those voters, more trusted Mr. Trump to handle those threats than President Joe Biden, who was then still the presumptive Democratic nominee.
+And of those voters, more trusted Mr. Trump to handle those threats than President Biden, who was then still the presumptive Democratic nominee.

 Most of those voters also said they believed that the “guardrails in place to protect democracy” would hold, even if a dictator tried to take control of the United States, according to the report on the poll conducted by the Post and the Schar School of Policy and Government at George Mason University.
 The six states polled were Pennsylvania, Michigan, Wisconsin, Arizona, Nevada, and Georgia.

-Note: Editor's note: This article, originally published Oct.
-29, was updated Oct.
-29 with news from Kamala Harris' speech at the Ellipse in Washington, and Oct.
-30 with news of a comment by the president.